10 Best Original Series with Strong Social Themes

 Numerous original series stand out for their compelling social themes.
 They tackle issues like mental illness, racial discrimination, and domestic violence in ways that resonate deeply with viewers.

 Similarly, series like *The Handmaid’s Tale* offer a dystopian perspective on women’s rights and autonomy.
 They ignite discussions about the current socio-political landscape.
 Then there’s *This Is Us*, which beautifully captures family dynamics and racial identity, striking a chord with diverse audiences and fostering genuine empathy.
+For more fun options, check out the 10 best original series to watch with friends.

 Each of these series contributes uniquely to the ongoing dialogue about social justice.
 They play a significant role in raising awareness and driving change within communities.